Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Guinea Pigs Eat Celery?

-However, you should feed your guinea pigs with celery only in moderation because this vegetable, just like many others, contains a high amount of calcium, which can be dangerous for your guinea pig.
+Feed celery only in moderation because it contains a high amount of calcium, which can be dangerous for your guinea pig.
+Food high in calcium and oxalates is responsible for kidney and bladder stones, urinary problems, and digestion issues.

 Can Guinea Pigs Eat Celery Leaves?

+Guinea pigs can eat celery leaves and celery stems, both sparingly.
 A small amount of celery stems is safe for guinea pigs that don’t have a history of urinary problems.

 Can Guinea Pigs Eat Celery Sticks?

-Yes, guinea pigs can eat celery sticks.
+Yep.
+Guinea pigs can eat celery sticks.

 Small amounts of celery stems are safe and healthy for your guinea pig pets.